In the fight against the spread of COVID-19, numerous car companies here in the Philippines have already pitched in.

 For more details about the free rides for frontliners, please visit DOTr's official website

 Isuzu dealerships also pitching in

-In addition, IPC’s dealer network also made its own efforts to support the frontliners in their respective areas.
+In addition, Isuzu PH’s dealer network also made its own efforts to support the frontliners in their respective areas.
 Isuzu INTECO lent a QKR PUV to provide transportation for frontliners in Quezon City and City of Caloocan for free.